Book your demo today

 Roadie

-Roadie: A person who travels with a music band or performance group, assisting with equipment setup, sound checks, and other logistical tasks.
+A roadie is a person who travels with a music band or performance group, assisting with equipment setup, sound checks, and other logistical tasks.

 Run Down Sheet